 They all include a headphone socket for 'Zero Latency Monitoring', which allows you to monitor your own voice without any digital delay, as well as ipDTL's incoming audio.

 Aesthetically pleasing and well constructed, this USB condenser mic gives the Blue Yeti a run for its money.
 You can attach it to any stand or arm but the box includes a desk stand and a pop-shield which is a real nice touch, as is the ability to balance the headphones between your voice and the remote feed.

 It’s hard to find a decent handheld USB microphone, but this is reasonable.
 The quality is good with no audible hiss, but its lightweight construction and on/off switch make it feel a bit cheap.
 It comes with a token folding stand but you might want to detach the clip and screw it onto something more substantial.
 If you’re using it hand-held, be careful that the USB cable doesn’t fall out as simply plugging it back in won’t get you back on air!
-It also has an analog XLR output.
+It also has an analogue XLR output.

 If you’re doing a remote broadcast or live report, the chances are you’ll be wanting a handheld microphone.
 We’ve yet to find one with USB support that really takes our fancy.
 Thank goodness then for the Shure X2U – a USB pre-amp that turns any microphone with a standard XLR connection into an ipDTL ready affair.
 There’s a gain control built in but do start with the input level set low in your PC.

 The Audient ID interfaces range from the compact ID4 with one microphone input, to its bigger sister, the ID44.
 The ID44 has the benefit of two headphone jacks with independent controls, which makes it ideal for a radio contribution studio.